MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Test-CsPersistentChatMessage.md

 ```

 ### -Setup
-**Below Content Applies To:** Lync Server 2013

-Enables the cmdlet to be run on a watcher node computer that does not have access to the Lync Server topology.
-To allow for this, first run Test-CsPersistentChatMessage along with the Setup parameter from a computer which does have access to the topology.
-After that, you will be able to run the cmdlet on your watcher node computers.

-If you use the Setup parameter you must also use the TestUser1SipAddress and TestUser2SipAddress parameters.

-**Below Content Applies To:** Skype for Business Server 2015

-Enables the cmdlet to be run on a watcher node computer that does not have access to the Skype for Business Server 2015 topology.
+Enables the cmdlet to be run on a watcher node computer that does not have access to the Skype for Business Server topology.
-To allow for this, first run the Test-CsPersistentChatMessage along with the Setup parameter from a computer which does have access to the topology.
+To allow for this, first run the `Test-CsPersistentChatMessage` along with the Setup parameter from a computer which does have access to the topology.
 After that, you will be able to run the cmdlet on your watcher node computers.

 If you use the Setup parameter you must also use the TestUser1SipAddress and TestUser2SipAddress parameters.

 ```yaml